Colleges by Location

 Acquiring information about the potential income after graduation can help you decide if a specific school is the right one for your career aspirations.

-The average base annual starting salary of the students who were employed within six months of graduation at this school is 54,101 USD.
+The average base annual starting salary of the students who were employed within six months of graduation at this institution is 54,101 USD.

 $54,101